Success Steps

 Such roles give you a sense of responsibility and direction for your life.
 They make you feel important, needed, and that you ultimately matter.
 You have a place and duty in this world to make others suffer less, no matter how small the impact may be.

-A purpose beyond yourself gives you the inner strength and resilience (opens new window) necessary for facing the darkest of times.
+Just like with your resolve, your purpose gives you the inner strength and resilience necessary for facing the darkest of times.
 It gives you hope to latch into.

 Unlike with a passion, it doesn't matter if you are in the mood to do something or not.
 Suffering and obstacles in life becomes more meaningful, since overcoming them helps serve your purpose in one way or another.

-Instead of getting your sense of significance from unhealthy and unsustainable means, like from your rank in a competitive game, looks, or materialism, you can feel significance from your purpose.
+Instead of getting your sense of significance from unhealthy and unsustainable means, like from your rank in a competitive game, followers on Instagram, or status symbols, you can feel significance from your purpose.

 To create your own purpose, I recommend you watch this quick video (opens new window) and read the book "Man's Search for Meaning" by Viktor Frankl.

 It will take patience creating your purpose.
-You may need more research and exposure to different experiences to establish a purpose that truly resonates with you.
+You most likely need more research and exposure to different experiences to establish a purpose that truly resonates with you.

 You may not have anything that makes you feel useful and needed now, but you should always make it your priority to be on the path that takes you there.
-If you feel invigorated by imagining yourself in particular role(s), that's a great sign.
+If you feel invigorated by imagining yourself in particular role(s) or experiencing a certain lifestyle, that's a great sign.

 I also want to point out that your purpose is not set in stone.
 Your purpose may likely change with the flow of time.